 There is a range of accommodation options depending on your budget and needs.

 If you’re looking for something more affordable then there are plenty of mid-range and budget options to choose from.
+Prices start from $40 USD per night.
 Vienna Beach Resort is one such option – a boutique hotel with an outdoor pool and great views of the ocean or Aquaterrace which has options steps from the beach.
-Prices start from $40 USD per night.
+Our family favorite is Aquaterrace as the rooms are beautiful with high end toiletries, the breakfast is great, and the pool has a great view.
+The beach is also quiet with solid snorkeling and a beautiful swing that the kids love.

 Finally, if you’re really on a budget then you can opt for homestays or guesthouses like Bali Sari Homestay.
 These will usually cost between $10-20 USD per night and provide basic amenities.